 - Place all ingredients in a mixing bowl and knead it into dough.
 This dough is very stiff, so you may prefer using bread making machine.
 Simply use “Dough Only’ setting and no incubation is necessary.
-The dough is quite crumbly, but it is OK.
+The dough might be quite crumbly, but it is OK.

-- Place the dough in a large tough plastic bag like ziplock bag, then wrap the bag in a towel.
+- Place the dough, possibly crumbly, in a large tough plastic bag like ziplock bag, then wrap the bag in a towel.

 - Now you do the kneading with your feet!
 If you have children, they will love helping with the kneading. *This is because the dough is too stiff to knead by hand.

-- You walk and turn and walk around on the dough with your feet.
+- You walk and turn around on the dough.
 Occasionally take the dough out of the bag and fold it into a ball, then walk again.
 The kneading gives the noodles wonderful chewy texture.

-- If you have time, leave it rest for a few hours.
+- If you have time, allow it to rest for a few hours.

 - Cut the dough in half so it would be easier to roll out.
-Roll and flatten the dough to make it rectangular in shape and 3 to 4mm thick.
-Then you fold it into thirds and slice it into 3 to 4mm noodles.
+Flour a flat surface with Potato Starch (OR Corn Starch), and roll each dough into a rectangular shape and 3-4mm thick, adding extra Potato Starch as required.
+Then you fold it into thirds and slice it into 3-4mm noodles.
 If you have a pasta machine, you can use it.

 - Cook the noodles in plenty of boiling water for 10 to 15 minutes depending on the thickness of the noodles.
 Then enjoy as you like.